-JAMES GOUIN Biographical Infor mation and Principal Occupation Age: 62 Location: Belle River, Ontario, Canada Director Since: October 2021 directors of Tower automotive produc President of Tower James Gouin served as President, Chief Executive Officer, and a member of the board of directors of Tower International, Inc. (" Tower "), a global manufacturer of engineered automotive products from 2017 until the sale of Tower in 2019.
-Mr. Gouin served as President of Tower during 2016 after joining the company in November 2007 as Executive Status: INDEPENDENT President of Tower during 2016 after Joining the company in November 2007 as Executiv Vice President and Chief Financial Officer.
-Prior to Tower, Mr. Gouin served as a Senic Managing Director of the corporate finance practice of FTI Consulting, Inc. ("FTI"), business advisory firm.
-Before joining FTI, Mr. Gouin spent 28 years at Ford Mote Company in a variety of senior positions, including as Vice President, Finance and Globa Corporate Controller from 2003 to 2006 and as Vice President of Finance, Strategy an Business Development of Ford Motor Company's International Operations from 2006 the 2007.
-Mr. Gouin also served on the Board of Trustees of the University of Detroit Merce until October 2017, and the Board of Vista Maria, a non-profit corporation, until 2019.
-Since 2015, he has served on the board, the audit committee, and the human capital an compensation committee of Externan Corporation, an upstream oil, gas, and water solutio company.
-Mr. Gouin received a B.B.A. from the Detroit Institute of Technology and a M.B.A. from the University of Detroit Mercy.
-Exterran Corporatio ne board Memberships Board / Committee I Attendance at Regular Meetings in Fiscal 2022 Overall Attendance Board Audit Committee (Chair) Human Resources and Compensation Committee Risk Management Committee 3/3 100% 2/2 2/2 2/2 Securities Beneficially ( (as at Augus I Number of DSUs Market Value(1) 12,463 \$148,185.07
+JAMES GOUIN Biographical Information and Principal Occupation Age: 62 Location: Belle River, Ontario, Canada Director Since: October 2021 directors of Tower automotive products President of Tower d James Gouin served as President, Chief Executive Officer, and a member of the board of directors of Tower International, Inc. ("Tower"), a global manufacturer of engineered automotive products from 2017 until the sale of Tower in 2019.
+Mr. Gouin served as President of Tower during 2016 after joining the company in November 2007 as Executive Status: INDEPENDENT Managing Director of business advisory fit Company in a variety Corporate Controller Business Developme 2007.
+Mr. Gouin also until October 2017, Since 2015, he has a compensation commercompany.
+Mr. Gouin Company.
+Mr. Gouin Company.
+Vice President and Chief Financial Officer.
+Prior to Tower, Mr. Gouin served as a Set Managing Director of the corporate finance practice of FTI Consulting, Inc. ("FTI" business advisory firm.
+Before joining FTI, Mr. Gouin spent 28 years at Ford Mc Company in a variety of senior positions, including as Vice President, Finance and Glc Corporate Controller from 2003 to 2006 and as Vice President of Finance, Strategy Business Development of Ford Motor Company's International Operations from 2006 2007.
+Mr. Gouin also served on the Board of Trustees of the University of Detroit Mc until October 2017, and the Board of Vista Maria, a non-profit corporation, until 20 Since 2015, he has served on the board, the audit committee, and the human capital compensation committee of Exterran Corporation, an upstream oil, gas, and water solur company.
+Mr. Gouin received a B.B.A. from the Detroit Institute of Technology and M.B.A. from the University of Detroit Mercy. ne. ("FTI"), a t Ford Motor ce and Global , Strategy and from 2006 to Detroit Mercy n, until 2019. an capital and water solution W.B.A.
+Hom the On Other Public Board Memberships Exterran Corporation · · · · · · · · · · · · · · · · · · · Board / Commi ttee Memberships Attendance at Regular Meetings in Fiscal 2022 Overall Attendance Audit Comi Human Resources and G pard mittee (Chair) Compensation Committee ment Committee 3/3 2/2 2/2 2/2 2/2 100% Securities Beneficially Ov (as at August Number of DSUs Market Value(1) 12,463 \$148,185.07

-ANDY HAR SHAW Biographical Information and Principal Occupation Age: 67 Location: Grimsby, Ontario, O Director Since: August 2021 Status: INDEPENDENT Canada Andy Harshaw earned a Metallurgical Engineering degree at McMaster University in 1987, and subsequently joined Dofasco as an entry-level Research Engineer.
-Over the ensuing years, he grew to ever more senior roles within the Dofasco organization.
-In 2004, he was named Works Manager and in 2005 was promoted to Vice President, Manufacturing.
-He stayed with Dofasco through its sale to Arcelor and ultimate transition to ArcelorMittal.
-In 2008, he took on responsibilities at ArcelorMittal in Burns Harbor, Indiana as the Vice President, Operations.
-In this role, he managed all operations including technology, safety and quality for all flat rolled and plate operations.
-He was ArcelorMittal's Chief Executive Officer when he retired from full-time executive work in December 2016.
-Other Pub lic Board Memberships N/A - Board / Committee Men nberships Attendance at Regular Meetings in Fiscal 2022 Overall Attendance Operat Board (Chair Audit Commit ions and Capital Projects 3/3 100% 2/2 2/2 Securities Beneficially Ov (as at August 5 DSUs Replaceme nt LTIP Awards Total Number Market Value (1) Number Number Market Value (1) N Market Value 15,765 \$187,445.85 27,751 \$329,959.3 9 43,516 \$517,405.24
+ANDY H ARSHAW Biographical Inform ation and Principal Occupation Age: 67 Location: Grimsby, Ontario Director Since: August 202 Status: INDEPENDENT and subsequently joi years, he grew to eve named Works Manag stayed with Dofasco 2008, he took on res President, Operations and quality for all fla ned Dofasco as an over more senior roles over and in 2005 was through its sale to A sponsibilities at Arc.
+In this role, he may trolled and plate op gineering degree at McMaster entry-level Research Enginee within the Dofasco organizati promoted to Vice President, recelor and ultimate transition elorMittal in Burns Harbor, naged all operations includin erations.
+He was ArcelorMitt on.
+In 2004, he was Manufacturing.
+He to ArcelorMittal.
+In Indiana as the Vice g technology, safety al's Chief Executive Officer when he retire cutive work in December 201 6.
+Other Publi c Board Memberships N/A 1 Board / Committee Me mberships Attendance at Regular Meetings Fiscal 2022 in Overall Attendance Board (Chai r) 3/3 100% Audit Commit ttee 2/2 Ope rations and Capital Projects s Committee (Chair) 2/2 Securities Beneficially Ov (as at August 5 DS SUs Replacemen nt LTIP Awards Total al Number Market Value(1) Number Market Value(1) Number Market Value 15.765 \$187,445.85 27,751 \$329,959.39 43.516 \$517.405.24